Syrian opposition (2011–2024): Syrian Salvation Government

 The Syrian Salvation Government was an alternative government of the Syrian opposition seated within Idlib Governorate, which was formed by the General Syrian Conference in September 2017.
 The domestic group has appointed Mohammed al-Sheikh as head of the Government with 11 more ministers for Interior, Justice, Endowment, Higher Education, Education, Health, Agriculture, Economy, Social Affairs and Displaced, Housing and Reconstruction and Local Administration and Services.
 Al-Sheikh, in a press conference held at the Bab al-Hawa Border Crossing has also announced the formation of four commissions: Inspection Authority, Prisoners and missing Affairs, Planning and Statistics Authority, and the Union of Trade Unions.
 The founder of the Free Syrian Army, Col. Riad al-Asaad, was appointed as deputy prime minister for military affairs.
 The SSG is associated with Hay'at Tahrir al-Sham (HTS) and not recognised by the rest of the opposition, which is in conflict with HTS.

 There was a sharp ideological divide between the two competing opposition civil authorities: The SIG espouses secular, moderate values and regularly participated in international peace talks; the SSG enforced a strict interpretation of Islamic law and stringently rejected talks with the Syrian regime.

 After the fall of the Assad regime, the SSG was replaced by the Syrian transitional government, installed in Damascus.

 Autonomous Administration of North and East Syria

-The Autonomous Administration of North and East Syria is an area that extends in northeastern Syria and includes parts of the governorates Al-Hasakah, Al-Raqqa, Aleppo and Deir ez-Zor.
-The capital of the area is Ain Issa, a town belonging to the Al-Raqqa governorate.
-The Administration is headed by Siham Qaryo and Farid Atti with a joint head.
+The Democratic Autonomous Administration of North and East Syria was an area that extended across northeastern Syria and included parts of the governorates of Al-Hasakah, Al-Raqqa, Aleppo, and Deir ez-Zor.
+The capital of the area was Ain Issa, a town belonging to the Al-Raqqa governorate.
+The Administration was headed by Siham Qaryo and Farid Atti as joint heads.
 In January 2014, a number of parties, social actors, and civil institutions announced the formation of the Autonomous Administration to fill the power vacuum that existed at that time in the Syrian Kurdish regions.
-Although its authority has not been recognized or authorized by any formal agreement involving the sovereign Syrian state or any international power, its presence in the region and its ability to wield power was unchallenged.
+Although its authority had not been recognized or authorized by any formal agreement involving the sovereign Syrian state or any international power, its presence in the region and its ability to wield power were unchallenged.